Michael III: Early life and regency

+Warfare and foreign policy

-The internal stabilization of the state was not entirely matched along the frontiers.
-Byzantine forces were defeated by the Abbasids in Pamphylia, Crete, and on the border with Syria, but a Byzantine fleet of 85 ships did score a victory over the Arabs in 853.
+The internal stabilisation of the state was not entirely matched along the frontiers.
+Although the Abbasid Caliphate was no longer launching major invasions, and raids were led by local amirs along the frontier rather than the Caliph himself, Byzantine forces were defeated by the Abbasids in Pamphylia, Crete, and on the border with Syria, but a Byzantine fleet of 85 ships did score a victory over the Arabs in 853.
 There were also many operations around the Aegean and off the Syrian coast by at least three more fleets, numbering 300 ships total.
-Following an expedition led by Michael's uncle and general, Petronas, against the Paulicians from the eastern frontier and the Arab borderlands in 856, the imperial government resettled them in Thrace, thus cutting them off from their coreligionists and populating another border region.
-Michael was also responsible, as per the writings of Constantine VII, for the subjugation of the Slavs settled in the Peloponnese.
+The Byzantines were able to successfully assault Damietta in Egypt in 853.
+In the 820s, Andalusian Arab pirates seized Crete, which Theoktistos attempted to regain in the first year of the regency, though unsuccessfully.
+Bardas was planning to sail there but was murdered on the instigation of Basil in 866.
+The recapture was not achieved until 961, long after Michael's reign.

-A conflict between the Byzantines and Bulgarian Empire occurred during 855 and 856.
-The Byzantine Empire wanted to regain its control over some areas of Thrace, including Philippopolis (Plovdiv) and the ports around the Gulf of Burgas on the Black Sea.
+A conflict between the Byzantines and the First Bulgarian Empire occurred during 855 and 856.
+The Byzantine Empire wanted to regain its control over some areas of Thrace, including Philippopolis and the ports around the Gulf of Burgas on the Black Sea.
 Byzantine forces, led by the emperor and the caesar Bardas, were successful in reconquering a number of cities – Philippopolis, Develtus, Anchialus and Mesembria among them – as well as the region of Zagora.
 At the time of this campaign the Bulgarians were distracted by a war with the Franks under Louis the German and the Croatians.
-In 853 Boris had allied himself to Rastislav of Moravia against the Franks.
+In 853, Khan Boris I of Bulgaria had allied himself to Duke Rastislav of Moravia against the Franks.
 The Bulgarians were heavily defeated by the Franks; following this, the Moravians changed sides and the Bulgarians then faced threats from Moravia.

+Following an expedition led by Michael's uncle and general, Petronas, against the Paulicians from the eastern frontier and the Arab borderlands in 856, the imperial government resettled them in Thrace, thus cutting them off from their coreligionists and populating another border region.
+The Paulicians, whose power centre was Tephrike, were heavily persecuted after the restoration of icons as they were deemed unorthodox.
+It was only in 872 that Christopher, Domestic of the Schools, defeated their leader Chrysocheir, and Tephrike was taken in 878.
+Michael was also responsible, as per the writings of Constantine VII, for the subjugation of the Slavs settled in the Peloponnese.